LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Yantra.md

 A mage can only get so much help from Yantras — after offsetting any penalties, the maximum bonus from all her Yantras combined cannot exceed +5 dice.

 A mage may want to use as many Yantras as possible in her spellcasting, especially for powerful acts of magic.
 She can, however, only access so many pieces of Supernal knowledge at once.\
-To reflect this, the number of Yantras she can apply to a given spellcasting pool is limited by her Gnosis.
+To reflect this, the number of Yantras she can apply to a given spellcasting pool is limited by her [[Gnosis]].
 If she uses one ritual item in many ways, each individual use counts as one Yantra for this limit.

 It takes time to draw upon the Supernal sympathy of objects and actions.
 A mage can draw upon one Yantra as a reflexive action when casting a spell; each further Yantra extends the casting time of instant spells by a turn.\
 Ritual spells already take long enough to incorporate as many Yantras as the mage is able and willing to use.
 Someone who wants to interrupt an involved casting thus has plentiful opportunities to snatch away mystic items, block out the light of the full moon, or just shoot the mage in the head.